 With its wild landscapes, pristine lakes, and rocky mountains, Maine is one of those places that inspires you to just hop in the car and set out on an adventure.
-When fall arrives, forests of orange, gold, and red surround the state’s highways and byways, creating a brilliant backdrop to your journey.
+When fall arrives, forests of orange, gold, and red surround the state’s highways and byways, creating a brilliant backdrop to your drives.

-Home of one of the oldest scenic byway programs in America, Maine offers many attractive routes that not only showcase the state’s impressive scenery, but also take travelers through charming small towns and reveal some of the state’s interesting history.
+Home of one of the oldest scenic byway programs in America, Maine offers many attractive drives that not only showcase the state’s impressive scenery but also take travelers through charming small towns and reveal some of the state’s interesting history.
 While traveling many of these roadways there are opportunities to get closer to nature by camping, hiking, or enjoying a picnic.
 If you’re itching for a road trip, don’t miss these four scenic drives in western Maine.

 1. Maine High Peaks Scenic Byway (Route 27)

 Featuring historic towns, rushing rivers, and high mountain peaks, this scenic byway is most popular in winter, but spectacular to drive year-round.
 Route 27 begins in the 19th-century mill town of Kingfield and runs adjacent to the Carrabassett River before connecting to the towns of Eustis, Stratton, and Sugarloaf Mountain Resort—Maine’s largest ski mountain.
 From here, continue winding up Route 27 for views of Mount Abraham, the Bigelow Range, and manmade Flagstaff Lake as the landscape grows wilder and more remote.

 Stop at Cathedral Pines, the state’s largest stand of old-growth red pines, and a series of interconnected ponds called the Chain of Ponds.
 End in the tiny township of Coburn Gore, Maine, on the international border, or continue into Canada for some poutine.